Skip to content

 }

-In that example we're setting up enemy's speed defined by PingPongSceneArgs.
-SceneArgs class derived from ScriptableObject, so you can create multiple PingPongSceneArgs assets for every difficulty and bind it to difficulty buttons in your menu scene.
+In this example, we set the enemy's speed defined by PingPongSceneArgs.
+The SceneArgs class is derived from ScriptableObject, so you can create multiple PingPongSceneArgs assets for each difficulty and bind them to difficulty buttons in your menu scene.

-You can also override OnSceneUnload method, to do some logic before scene unloads.
+You can also override the OnUnloadCallback method to perform some logic before the scene unloads.

 Scene Loading